ixdlabs/django-api-template/README.md

 Follow the below steps to set up the project in Intellij IDEA.
 (Tested on Intellij IDEA 2023.2.1)

-1. Go to `Project Structure > Project` and change the project name and set the correct SDK.
-(Create a venv/conda environment)
+1. Rename all occurrences of `django-api-template` to the project name.
-2. In `Project Structure > Modules` select `django-api-template` and set its name to correct project name.
+2. Rename `django-api-template.iml` to the project name.

 ## Guide